by John Larmer

 Editor in Chief

-One of the defining issues of our age, Ted says, in the “relentless acceleration of machine intelligence,” which is growing exponentially, which makes it beyond our ability to imagine what kind of change this will bring.
+One of the defining issues of our age, Ted says, is the “relentless acceleration of machine intelligence,” which is growing exponentially--which makes it beyond our ability to imagine what kind of change this will bring.
 Think of the introduction of the smartphone only 10 years ago.
 So even calls for alarm about X % of jobs being lost in the future are wrong.
 We just don’t know, but the changes are going to be big and disruptive.
 Any job that requires pattern recognition, following instructions, or recalling content is in danger of being done by a machine.
 And yet, that is primarily what our schools still teach.

 Think of kids in early elementary school, Ted asked his audience.
 They’re intellectually curious, they ask questions, they think out of the box.
 When teachers give kids “genius time” they don’t walk but sprint to pursue their interests.
 They’ve been given a reason to learn—which they do, becoming experts within days.

 But what happens once kids reach high school?
 Ted told of an 11th grade English teacher who asked students to pick a topic they were interested in to learn about independently.
 Half the class immediately googled, “What should I be interested in?”
 Ted noted, “They think whatever they should do is what’s put in front of them… We have to stop crushing the curiosity out of them.”

 Where Innovation is Happening in School

 Guess what: innovation is being taught in schools that use PBL.
 Dintersmith pointed to the example of Bismarck, North Dakota (which a few minutes earlier had received the first-ever “PBL District Champion” award from the Buck Institute).
 “Bismarck could blow you away,” he has told school districts in New York, Boston, and Palo Alto, CA.